TERREMEMBER/znbase/docs/README.md

 git commit -m "A useful brief comment about what you did."
 ```

-#### Bring your local git up to date with the yugabyte-db GitHub repository
+#### Bring your local git up to date with the ZNbase-db GitHub repository

 ```
 git checkout master